MicrosoftLearning/mslearn-deep-learning/Instructions/03-deploy-triton.md

 8. Save the endpoint and key for the next part of the exercise, where you'll invoke the endpoint to get the model's predictions.

 ## Invoke the endpoint

+After registering and deploying the model, you now have a managed online endpoint that you can use to get real-time predictions.
+You can integrate the endpoint with any app.
+To test that it works, you'll invoke the endpoint from a Python notebook.

 1. Go to the **Notebooks** page in the Studio.
 2. Navigate to the **/users/*your-user-name*/mslearn-deep-learning/Allfiles/Labs/03-deploy-model** folder and open the **01-invoke-endpoint.ipynb** notebook.